Inclusivity in Teaching

 - Avoid treating certain ideas or behaviours as 'the norm', this can often be done just in the implicit messages which we give about what we assume or expect, the examples we choose, our discussion about life in general.
 For example, a teacher who always chooses examples from Christian festivals assumes this is the 'normal' religion; always asking about a person's 'Mum and Dad' presumes heterosexuality; referring to gay people as 'they' assumes 'we' must be straight.

-- Strive to give examples (in your presentation, in the case studies you use, in the literature you draw on, in small group discussion topics or when answering questions) that relate to a wide range of human experience.
+- Strive to give examples (in your presentation/lecture, in the case studies you use, in the literature you draw on, in small group discussion topics or when answering questions) that relate to a wide range of human experience.
 For instance when providing case examples of family work, you could use vignettes representing people from varied ethnic or socioeconomic backgrounds, or with different configurations rather than just a heterosexual nuclear family.